Bethesda Maryland Divorce Lawyers

 - Child support.
 Parents are required to pay for the care for their child’s home, food, clothing, and other needs based on the parents’ income until the child becomes 18 – with a few exceptions.

 - Will I have to pay alimony in my divorce?
 Our attorneys help you develop a fair spousal support agreement.
 We represent clients in need of alimony to support themselves, and clients who could pay, or are currently paying, spousal support.

-Make an appointment with a trusted divorce lawyer in Montgomery County
+Make an appointment with a trusted Bethesda divorce lawyer in Maryland

 6701 Democracy One Plaza Loop,